Classification of small-ball modes and maximum a posteriori estimators in metric spaces: Small-ball mode maps

 \subsection{Further properties of meaningful small-ball mode maps}

-We now show that the ten meaningful small-ball mode maps identified in \Cref{thm:main} enjoy an additional desirable property, namely that the modes of $\mu$ always lie in the support of $\mu$.
+We now show that---on the subclass $\mathsf{U} = \catSepMetProb$ of separable metric probability spaces, but not in general---the ten meaningful small-ball mode maps identified in \Cref{thm:main} enjoy an additional desirable property, namely that the modes of $\mu$ always lie in the support of $\mu$.
 However, we also establish a negative result that shows that none of these ten mode maps satisfy a \emph{merging property} under which the modes of $\mu$ on $X$ can be easily related to the modes of $\mu$ on well-separated positive-mass subsets of $X$.